geshan/Load-Shedding-CI/README.txt

-HOW TO USE THIS APP
+HOW THE APP IS BUILT
 It is a simple app developed using CodeIgniter PHP MVC framework and MYSQL database.
 For better control over views Ocular libray is used.

 SETUP